ISISNeutronMuon/MDANSE/README.md

 G. Goret, B. Aoun, E. Pellegrini, "MDANSE: An Interactive Analysis Environment for Molecular Dynamics Simulations", J Chem Inf Model.
 57(1):1-5 (2017).

-## Acknowledgements

-MDANSE was born at the ILL in 2012, as an extension of the [nMOLDYN program](https://github.com/khinsen/nMOLDYN3), originally developed by Gerald Kneller in 1995.
-Subsequent versions of nMOLDYN were further developed by Gerald Kneller, Konrad Hinsen and Eric Pellegrini.
-For the latest version of nMoldyn please cite: \
-Hinsen, K., Pellegrini, E., Stachura, S. and Kneller, G.R.
-(2012)  J. Comput.
-Chem., 33: 2043-2048 [https://doi.org/10.1002/jcc.23035][https://doi.org/10.1002/jcc.23035].

-We are grateful to all the people who have helped in some way or another to improve nMOLDYN and/or MDANSE along those years.
-Apart from the main developers mentioned above, we would like to acknowledge explicitly the contributions done in the past by Bachir Aoun, Vania Calandrini, Paolo Calligari, Gael Goret and Remi Perenon.

-The MDANSE project is supported by Ada Lovelace Centre and ISIS Neutron and Muon Source, Science and Technology Facilities Council, UKRI.
-Past financial support from the Institut Laue-Langevin, the French Agence Nationale de la Recherche (ANR) through contracts No. ANR-2010-COSI-001-01 and ANR-06-CIS6-012-01, and the Horizon 2020 Framework Programme of the European Union under project number 654000 is also acknowledged.

 ## Quick start

 The easiest way to start using MDANSE is to download a built installer from out latest [github release](https://github.com/ISISNeutronMuon/MDANSE/releases/).